NgawangDendup/ngawangdendup.github.io/_pages/research.md

 ================
 1. Designing Nonlinear Electricity Pricing with Misperceptions: Evidence from Free Electricity Policy (with Yuta Toyama)

-1. Shortrun Impact of Electricity on Social Capital: An Evidence from Rural Electricity Program (with Dil Rahut and Yayue Xiao). **Available on Request**
+1. Shortrun Impact of Electricity on Social Capital: An Evidence from Rural Electricity Program (with Dil Rahut and Yayue Xiao). **Conditional Acceptance** (Empirical Economics)

 1. Impacts of Solar Subsidy:Evidence from Geographic Regression Discontinuity Design in Nepal (with Bishal Bharadwaj, Subhrendu K. Pattanayak and Peta Ashworth).
 [Link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3916331)